Dharshin1/Dharshin1/README.md

 ## Hi there 👋
-I’m Dharshini

-I’m a Computer Science undergrad who enjoys solving problems, building practical projects, and learning how things work under the hood.
+I’m Dharshini ,a Computer Science undergrad who enjoys solving problems, building practical projects, and learning how things work under the hood.

 What I’m currently working on